KevinWorkman/HappyCoding/tutorials/how-to/_posts/2019-08-10-interview.md

 - [Teach Yourself Programming in Ten Years](https://norvig.com/21-days.html) is a response to the many "teach yourself coding in 24 hours" resources out there.
 It's slightly tongue-in-cheek, but it raises a ton of good points worth considering.
 - [Glassdoor](https://www.glassdoor.com/Interview/index.htm) has a bunch of interview questions, but again, I recommend **against** thinking in terms of memorizing "answers" to interview questions.
 Think in terms of **the process** instead.

 You should also check whether the company you're interviewing with has its own resources.
-For example, [here](https://careers.google.com/how-we-hire/interview/) is a guide on Google interviews, [here](https://www.facebook.com/careers/life/preparing-for-your-software-engineering-interview-at-facebook/) is a guide on Facebook interviews, and [here](https://www.amazon.jobs/en/landing_pages/interviewing-at-amazon) is a guide on Amazon interviews.
+For example, [Google Careers - Interviews](https://careers.google.com/how-we-hire/interview/) is a guide on Google interviews, [Facebook - Interviews](https://www.facebook.com/careers/life/preparing-for-your-software-engineering-interview-at-facebook/) is a guide on Facebook interviews, and [Amazon -Interviews](https://www.amazon.jobs/en/landing_pages/interviewing-at-amazon) is a guide on Amazon interviews.

 # The Journey